evangronberg/client-model-verification-for-fl/paper.md

 https://keras.io/examples/vision/mnist_convnet/

-The 60,000 training examples are divided equally among the
+The 60,000 training examples are divided equally among the clients, and each client trains 5 epochs with a batch size of 128.

 ### 3.1.
 Comparative Performance of CMV with Bad Client Models